tossowski/MultimodalPromptRetrieval/README.md

 # Retrieving Multimodal Prompts for Medical Visual Question Answering

 This repository includes the source code for MPR_Gen, a generative model which optionally integrates visual features or retrieved information into T5 via prompting.
-This enables rapid zero-shot dataset adapta- tion to unseen data distributions and open-set answer labels across datasets.
+This enables rapid zero-shot dataset adaptation to unseen data distributions and open-set answer labels across datasets.

 ![architecture](architecture.svg)